bprinty/auora/docs/patterns/README.md

 1. [Application Structure](#application-structure) - Tips for how to structure large applications with complex stores.
 2. [Modules](#modules) - How to use multiple stores in an application for different logical blocks of functionality.
+2. [Data Models](#data-models) - An example of how to define and use data models in an application.
 3. [Dynamic Registration](#dynamic-registration) - How to dynamically register store constructs.